-In general, African Americans have a higher incidence of hypertension than Caucasians and, therefore, a higher risk of developing cardiovascular disease.
+In general, African Americans have a higher incidence of high blood pressure than Caucasians and therefore, a higher risk of developing cardiovascular disease.
 Cardiovascular disease risk is also higher among Mexican Americans, American Indians, native Hawaiians, and some Asian Americans.
 Cardiovascular disease increases your risk of having a heart attack.

 Sundquist K, Qvist J. The long-term effect of physical activity on incidence of coronary heart disease: A 12-year follow-up study.
 Prev Med.
 2005;41(1):219-225.

 Understanding your risk of heart attack.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/HeartAttack/UnderstandYourRiskofHeartAttack/Understand-Your-Risk-of-Heart-Attack_UCM_002040_Article.jsp#.VxE71U2FMdU.
 Updated September 16, 2016.
 Accessed March 2, 2017.